percona/psmdb-docs/source/contact.rst

 use the `community forum <https://www.percona.com/forums/questions-discussions/percona-server-for-mongodb>`_.

-.. note:: Please search the forum for similar questions and discussions before openning a new thread.
+.. note:: Please search the forum for similar questions and discussions before opening a new thread.

    You will need to sign up for an account to post in the forum.